 Differences Between a Bachelor’s and Master’s Degree in Computer Science

 Before we can determine if and why an individual can earn more money with a master’s degree, it’s important to know the difference between a bachelor’s in computer science and a master’s in computer science.

 Careers in Computer Science

 - Database administrator

 - Application analyst

 - Data analyst

 - Forensic computer analyst

 - Web developer

 - Web designer

 - Applications developer

 - Systems analyst

 - IT consultant

 - Software developer

 - Computer programmer

 - Information systems manager

 - Cybersecurity analyst

 - Games developer

 How Much More Can be Earned with a Master’s in Computer Science?

-A 2013 study by the U.S. Bureau of Labor Statistics (BLS) indicates that an individual with a master’s degree can definitely earn more than one with a bachelor’s degree, particularly in STEM occupations.
+A study by the U.S. Bureau of Labor Statistics (BLS) indicates that an individual with a master’s degree can earn more money than one with a bachelor’s degree, particularly in STEM occupations.

-In the case of the network and computer systems administrators, it was a difference of an average annual wage of $88,000 for master’s degree holders and $70,000 for those with a bachelor’s degree.
+In the case of the network and computer systems administrators, it’s a difference of an average annual wage of $88,000 for master’s degree holders and $70,000 for those with a bachelor’s degree.
 Wages have increased even higher over the past five years.